Frequently Asked Questions

 Q: The program writes: 'An error occured in the application, some information about it has been generated.
 Please send the exceptioninfo.txt file to: ejjeliorjarat@gmail.com'

-A: If you see this messagebox, you found a bug.
-There is no bugless software, so please help my work.
 Just do, what the message says: in the folder, where you installed the program, there is a file called exceptioninfo.txt.
 Send it to my e-mail address, or attach it on the forum, if that hasn't been already reported.